 It's increasingly hard to imagine Melbourne without Federation Square.
 It is home to major cultural attractions, world-class events, tourism experiences and an exceptional array of restaurants, bars and specialty stores, this modern piazza has become the city's meeting place.

-Since opening in 2002, Fed Square has become one of the most visited attractions in Melbourne with close to 10 million visits in 2012.
+Since opening in 2002, Fed Square has become one of the most visited attractions in Melbourne with more than 10 million visits a year.

-The Ian Potter Centre: National Gallery of Victoria Australia, presents the history of Australian art from the Colonial period and the Heidelberg School through to contemporary art, as well as a suite of galleries dedicated to Aboriginal and Torres Strait Islander art.
+The Ian Potter Centre: NGV Australia, presents the history of Australian art from the Colonial period and the Heidelberg School through to contemporary art, as well as a suite of galleries dedicated to Aboriginal and Torres Strait Islander art.

 Australian Centre for the Moving Image (ACMI) is the first centre of its kind in the world, ACMI celebrates the moving image in all its forms, such as film, television and digital culture.